IlidioDeos/IlidioDeos/README.md

     </a>
 </div>

-## How you doing (Joey Voice)
+## How you doing

 How nice to see you here.
 Since you're here, let me show you a little bit about me.

 ## Some info

 My name is Ilidio Silveira.
-I currently live in Rio de Janeiro, Brazil and I'm a Full Stack developer student.
+I currently live in Rio de Janeiro, Brazil and I'm a Data Science and AI Student.

 I was a professional game streamer for almost 4 years on Twitch and Uber for almost 2 years in Portugal, and today I dedicate myself fully to college and coding stuff.